Tencent/tdesign-common/docs/web/api/textarea.en-US.md

 ---
+title: Textarea
-title: Textarea Multiline text box description:This component is used to carry the user's multi-line information entry.
+description: This component is used to carry the user's multi-line information entry.
 It is often used in scenarios that require a fairly long text, such as describing information and feedback opinions in a form.
 You can set the maximum copy length.
 isComponent: true
 usage: { title: '', description: '' }
 spline: form